-- Jumping Off the Slippery Slope: Even given Amy's descent into magic addiction last season, her sudden appearance as a mustache-twirling villain seems like quite a leap.
+- Jumping Off the Slippery Slope: Even given Amy's descent into reckless magic use and enabling Willow's addiction last season, her sudden appearance as a mustache-twirling villain—basically just to cause the Magical Drama of The Week—seems like quite a leap.

-- Karma Houdini: Last appearance of Amy, though in the season 8 comics, she returns as a villain, and working for the Big Bad.
+- Karma Houdini: Last appearance of Amy, onscreen—in the season 8 comics, she returns as a villain, and working for the Big Bad.